Property Management Accounting: A Complete Starter Guide

 What is Property Management Accounting?

-Property management accounting, as the name suggests, is the meticulous financial management and tracking of all the cash that comes in and goes out of a property.
+Property management accounting is the meticulous financial management and tracking of all the cash that comes in and goes out of a property.

 Moreover, there are certain tasks to be fulfilled in property management accounting.
 These tasks can be anything from making and processing invoices, preparing and submitting financial statements to the reconciliation of the balance sheet.